Access to Water · Nutrition · Energy

 Improving food security through modern agricultural technology

 The WNEA program integrates the expertise of key partners to support effective and sustainable agriculture.
-To ensure that improved access to water leads to better nutrition, the agricultural component is orchestrated by Agrovisio and GreenMetricHub, each making an essential contribution:
+To ensure that improved access to water leads to better nutrition, the agricultural component is orchestrated through digital precision agriculture and ESG monitoring:

-complements this support through advanced digital tools for precision agriculture.
-Through the use of satellite data, AI, and machine learning, Agrovisio enables precise yield forecasts, risk management, and cultivation planning, and trains farmers in efficient resource use and climate-resistant practices.
+Advanced digital tools for precision agriculture.
+Through the use of satellite data, AI, and machine learning, precise yield forecasts, risk management, and cultivation planning are enabled, and farmers are trained in efficient resource use and climate-resistant practices.

-monitors the ecological sustainability of agricultural projects.
-Through the integration of ESG monitoring with AI and IoT, this platform evaluates the CO₂ footprint of agricultural activities and provides advice for environmentally friendly practices and achieving NetZero goals.
+Monitoring the ecological sustainability of agricultural projects.
+Through the integration of ESG monitoring with AI and IoT, the CO₂ footprint of agricultural activities is evaluated and advice is provided for environmentally friendly practices and achieving NetZero goals.

 Sustainable Agriculture